LBHackney-IT/lbh-core-pathway-pilot/README.md

 ### Integration tests

-To seed the database with predictable test data, first run:
+To seed the database with the predictable test data (including login sessions) that Cypress needs, first run:

 ```
 npm run seed